stacks-network/stacks/stacking.md

 Users can pool together to meet the minimum threshold using the *delegate* transactions.
 Further, we anticipate users to reap the benefits of Stacking rewards through partners like OkCoin, Staked, and others, even if they themselves don’t individually own the relevant minimum threshold amount.

 **Stacks future supply:**
 The Stacks cryptocurrency has a predefined future supply that reaches approximately 1,818M STX by year 2050.
 See [here](https://github.com/zone117x/stx-supply-schedule/blob/master/supply.csv) for data on STX tokens unlocking by block.
+See [here](https://docs.google.com/spreadsheets/d/1RMUn_XLXUrdSfm4B3GEPG8VBO6CWCXmGKNpFaNu2Bec/edit?usp=sharing(=)) for data on STX inflation rate (2021-future).